Charles H. Lundquist College of Business

 - Be recommended by the department with primary responsibility for the area in which the candidate expects to earn a major

 Recently admitted students averaged 700 on the Graduate Management Admissions Test (GMAT) or 320 on the Graduate Record Examination (GRE).
 Five to 8 percent of applicants are admitted into the PhD program; 35 percent of them are women, 55 percent are international students.
 International students whose native language is not English should have a good TOEFL score.
 The minimum score on the Internet-based TOEFL is 96; paper-based, 600.
 The TOEFL is preferred, but the International English Language Testing System (IELTS) is also accepted with a minimum score of 7.5.

-PhD students receive financial support in the form of an appointment as a graduate teaching fellow.
+PhD students receive financial support in the form of an appointment as a graduate employee.
 For 2015–16, typical appointments were 0.49 FTE and carried a stipend of approximately $19,00 plus waiver of tuition, and summer support of approximately $5,000 for newly admitted students.
-Graduate teaching fellows may assist faculty members in research and teaching and assume responsibility for teaching undergraduate business courses.
+Graduate employees may assist faculty members in research and teaching and assume responsibility for teaching undergraduate business courses.

 The deadline for application to the PhD program for fall term is the preceding January 5.

 Inquiries concerning the program should be addressed to the Lundquist College of Business director of doctoral programs.

 Students should plan their course of study with the director of the program and the PhD coordinator of their major department.

 In addition to fulfilling Graduate School requirements, a student enrolled in an advanced degree program is required to maintain a GPA of 3.00 for graduate courses that are counted toward the business degree.

 Students whose GPAs fall below 3.00 in a graduate college of business degree program are automatically placed on probation.
 Their continued enrollment is subject to review by the director of the program.